lukaswhite/laravel-email-checker/README.md

 # Laravel E-mail Checker

-A Laravel package for checking e-mail addresses; to see if they've been issued by a provider of free/throwaway/disposable addresses.
+A Laravel package for checking e-mail addresses; to see if they've been issued by a provider of free/throwaway/disposable addresses, or are on a domain that's been blacklisted.
 Useful to try to combat spam and fake accounts.

 ## Usage